-Below, a DC False Claims Act attorney talks about how handling pharmaceutical industry False Claims Act cases is different from bringing a False Claims Act case in other industries.
+Below, a seasoned False Claims Act attorney talks about how handling pharmaceutical industry False Claims Act cases are different from bringing a False Claims Act case in other industries.
 If you need to retain legal counsel for your case, feel free to call Tony Munter for a free evaluation.

 Some pharmaceutical companies are so big that they have the capacity to compartmentalize issues with pharmaceutical whistleblowers and not necessarily immediately crackdown on them.
 Aside from that, being a whistleblower in the pharmaceutical industry is not necessarily different for the whistleblower’s experience than other industries.

 The pharmaceutical industry is a big industry making an awful lot of money off the government.
 Prescriptions are a big part of what the government pays for under the Medicare and Medicaid and medical devices are also a big part of what the government pays for under Medicare and Medicaid.

 Another interesting aspect of being a whistleblower in this industry is that if you have a strong pharmaceutical industry False Claims Act fraud case, then the case will likely apply to practices across the country.
 If you are marketing a pharmaceutical illegally in Washington DC, you are probably doing the same thing in Massachusetts, so that can be a very large case very quickly.
 In terms of how the whistleblower might be treated within their own company, that is a question of going from company to company.
 A company that is committing fraud in the first place is unlikely to be happy with the whistleblower.
 Fortunately, the success of various False Claims Act cases against the pharmaceutical industry in the past 10 to 15 years has improved some practices.

 The Pharmaceutical Industry Is Highly Regulated